Collin County Judicial Records

 Collin County does not keep county-wide crime and arrest records.
 You will find these Collin County judicial records at different law enforcement agencies.
 The Sheriff’s office accepts requests from the public for these court records.

-These include the likes of 911 recording CD, accident reports, offense reports, and dispatch call logs.
+These include 911 recording CDs, accident reports, offense reports, and dispatch call logs.
 The Sheriff’s Office charges a fee for these records and accepts money orders, cash, and cashier’s checks.
+Requesters can submit an Open Records Request online through the Sheriff’s Office website or by downloading the official request form.
+The completed form can be mailed, submitted in person, or emailed to the records unit.
+The Collin County Sheriff’s Office is open to the public Monday through Friday, excluding county holidays.

 Sex Offenders